 Introduces human disease using a systems approach, emphasizing the abnormal physiological processes that result in the signs and symptoms of various disorders.
 Also discusses the rationales behind treatments and the complex interrelationships between bodily systems.
-Prerequisites: BIO\ 211, BIO\ 212, and HIM\ 101.
-Corequisite: HIM\ 214.
+Prerequisites: BIO 211, BIO 212, and HIM 101.
+Corequisite: HIM 214.

-HIM\ 204 Disease Classifications and Indexing (HIM 225)
+HIM 204 Disease Classifications and Indexing (HIM 225)

 Covers the history, format, and conventions of the International Classification of Diseases and its use in health care documentation, statistics, research, education, and financial reimbursement through the prospective payment system.
 Also presents such secondary records as indices, registers, and follow-up registries.
 Incorporates terminology related to diagnoses, procedures and surgeries in the inpatient, acute-care setting.
 Introduces sequencing guidelines and rules for diagnoses, procedures, and surgeries.
 Considerable time will be spent learning the general coding rules and conventions for ICD-9-CM.
 The course further focuses on coding V codes, E codes, late effects, signs, symptoms, and other body system diseases and treatments.
 Uses various teaching methods, such as lectures, demonstrations, scenario presentations, workbook exercises, laboratory exercises, and homework assignments.
-Prerequisite: HIM\ 214.
-Corequisite: HIM\ 226.
+Prerequisite: HIM 214.
+Corequisite: HIM 226.

-HIM\ 214 Directed Practice I (HIM 214) (Course has not been offered in the past two years) 3 S.H.
+HIM 214 Directed Practice I (HIM 214)

 Provides a supervised learning experience in a health care facility.
 Involves an overview of the health information management department with an emphasis on developing coding and medical correspondence skills.
 Furthermore, develops such health information processing skills as abstracting, statistics, and tumor registry.
 Students will meet eight hours a day, two days a week in an assigned clinical facility where they will apply their aforementioned skills.
-Prerequisite: HIM\ 102.
-Corequisites: HIM\ 202 and HIM\ 203.
+Prerequisite: HIM 102.
+Corequisites: HIM 202 and HIM 203.

-HIM\ 226 Directed Practice II (HIM 226) (Course has not been offered in the past two years) 3 S.H.
+HIM 226 Directed Practice II (HIM 226)

 Provides a supervised learning experience in a health care facility where students have the opportunity to refine technical skills consistent with the needs of various health care delivery systems.
 Compares and contrasts the needs of different information systems, allowing students to observe management techniques and their effects on project completion.
 Enhances problem-solving skills for day-to-day situations and problems in an active, dynamic health information department.
 Students will meet eight hours a day, two days a week in an assigned clinical facility where they will apply the aforementioned skills.
-Prerequisite: HIM\ 214.
-Corequisite: HIM\ 204.
+Prerequisite: HIM 214.
+Corequisite: HIM 204.